Test TLS connection to Docker Hub

-The 'net/http: TLS handshake timeout' error occurs when Docker cannot complete a TLS (Transport Layer Security) handshake with a registry within the allowed time.
-This is typically caused by network latency, proxy misconfigurations, firewall restrictions, or MTU issues.
+The 'net/http: TLS handshake timeout' error occurs when Docker cannot complete a TLS handshake with a registry within the allowed time.
+It is usually caused by MTU mismatches, proxy misconfiguration, firewall/VPN packet inspection, or network latency rather than the registry being down.

 The "net/http: TLS handshake timeout" error occurs during the initial security handshake phase when Docker tries to establish an encrypted connection to a container registry like Docker Hub (registry-1.docker.io).
 The TLS handshake is the process where your Docker client and the registry server exchange cryptographic keys and certificates to establish a secure, encrypted connection.
 When this handshake takes longer than the timeout period (typically 10-15 seconds), Docker aborts the connection and displays this error.
-Unlike a connection refused error where the server actively rejects the connection, a TLS handshake timeout suggests that packets are either being delayed, dropped, or blocked somewhere in the network path between Docker and the registry.
-This error is common in corporate networks with deep packet inspection, on VPN connections, or when there are MTU (Maximum Transmission Unit) size mismatches.
+Unlike a connection refused error where the server actively rejects the connection, a TLS handshake timeout means the TCP connection was established but the encrypted negotiation could not finish in time.
+This points to packets being delayed, dropped, or partially blocked somewhere in the network path between Docker and the registry.
+It is common in corporate networks with deep packet inspection, on VPN connections, or when there are MTU (Maximum Transmission Unit) size mismatches that silently drop large handshake packets.

 First, determine if the issue is Docker-specific or a general network problem: